20180519-DSC_7840-1.jpg

 Creative Movement Workshop

-A dance class for all ages, folks with and without disabilities, and any amount of dance experience.
-Dance teaching artists Katherine Kiefer Stark and Aubrey Donisch invite you to practice play through guided improvisation and movement games.
-Learn from each other as we build something new each class!
+This is a workshop for all ages, folks with and without disabilities, and any amount of dance experience.
+Dance teaching artists Katherine Kiefer Stark and Aubrey Donisch invite you to practice play through guided improvisation, movement games, and dance-making.
+Learn from each other as we build something together!

 The Falling Up Zine cover.
 Text reads, "Falling Up Zine, a radical imagining."